Looking after me… 2 children and a dog

 As a parent of two children (9 and 10), Sharon knows what it's like trying to prise them off their PlayStation, tablet and tv and get them out of the house to be active.
 Sharon shares how she encourages her children to step outside and get moving.

 Sport has played an important part in my life.
 I was no Olympian, just an average all-rounder who enjoyed playing sport and being active.
 But what it gave me was an opportunity.
 It kept me in education when I thought that wasn’t really my thing.
 I found a degree course at University that excelled my passion for sport and physical activity.
 It gave me the chance to travel the world coaching and teaching hockey and sailing.
 It gave me pride when I played as well as lifelong friends forged on and off the sports pitch.
 It even gave me a career that has spanned 28 years (so far!) where I have (hopefully) influenced many young people to enjoy the values of sport.

 I know the associated benefits and values that sport and physical activity can play in building healthy lifestyles and defining them as young people.
-This has been my experience, but I want to share the deeper significance of helping and encouraging their children to be active.
+This has been my experience, but I want to share the deeper significance of helping and encouraging children to be active.

 Here’s my list for why PE, sport and physical activity are so important;

-Most weekends we go out for a walk as a family, but it’s definitely how you ‘package’ it, we NEVER go for a walk, we go on a treasure trail, adventuring and scavenger hunting!
-In my experience encouraging and being there for my children is the most important factor in their willingness to get up and get active, yes there are days when they don’t want to go, but as a supportive parent I am there to encourage, cajole and persuade them to get active, and once they are there they always love it!
+Most weekends we go out for a walk as a family, but it’s definitely how you ‘package’ it.
+We NEVER go for a walk, we go on a treasure trail, adventuring and scavenger hunting!
+In my experience encouraging and being there for my children is the most important factor in their willingness to get up and get active.
+Yes, there are days when they don’t want to go but, as a supportive parent, I am there to encourage, cajole and persuade them to get active.
+And once they are there they always love it!